 We address significant unmet medical needs with a portfolio of products and product candidates, which are in various commercial and clinical stages, including:

-- Eye-D, an in-office insertable platform that provides for controlled release of ophthalmic medications over time, thereby resolving poor compliance with eye-drop treatment regimens and permitting 100% patient compliance with drug therapy regimens.
+- Eye-D, an in-office insertable platform that provides for controlled release of ophthalmic medications over time, thereby resolving poor compliance with eye-drop treatments permitting 100% patient compliance with drug therapy regimens and improving patients’ quality of life.
 Our first product candidate utilizing the Eye-D platform, the VS-101, contains the most prescribed glaucoma medication, latanoprost.
 We believe that the Eye-D platform can be further developed to treat various other ocular conditions.
 The VS-101 concluded a Phase 1/2a clinical study in the United States as part of a new drug application under the FDA 505(b)(2) regulatory pathway process.

 - IOPtiMate, a commercialized, novel surgical system that enables a non-penetrating, CO2 laser-assisted procedure known as CLASS (CO2 Laser-Assisted Sclerotomy Surgery) to reduce elevated IOP.
 CLASS is an, automated, easy-to-perform procedure which requires only a short learning curve and provides a safer and more precise alternative to the currently complex and risky glaucoma surgeries.
 As a result, we believe that IOPtiMate may also enable a wider range of ophthalmic surgeons to perform glaucoma surgeries, and has the potential to replace existing glaucoma medical procedures and drive an increase in the quantity and quality of glaucoma surgeries worldwide.
 In addition to initial sales primarily in Asia and Europe, we have entered into distribution agreements for sales of IOPtiMate in additional countries outside the United States.